canonical/test-submission-schema/docs/index.md

 # Test Submission Schema

-Test submission schema is a schema for different testing frameworks.
+This repository contains the test submission schemas used by different testing frameworks.
-It contains the essential fields that are required to describe a test submission.

 ______________________________________________________________________